medic/medic-docs/configuration/OVERVIEW.md

 **_NOTE: This doc is meant to be the starting place for anyone configuring Medic Mobile.
-It is intentionally one large document while we reorganize and replace existing documentation, and will eventually become the README.md for this directory._**
+It is intentionally one large document while we reorganize and replace existing documentation, and will eventually become the README.md for this directory.
+The ToC is generated automatically, but not perfectly.
+This will be resolved before publishing more widely._**

 Configuring Medic Mobile
 ------------------------------